Learn How to Grow Fenugreek in your garden or containers on your balcony! Growing Fenugreek is easy and rewarding all year round!

 Growing Season: Spring, summer, and fall (year-round in warm climates, i.e., USDA Zone 9-11)

-How to Grow Fenugreek
+How to Grow Fenugreek?

-Note: Buy best quality seeds from the garden center or online.
+Note: Buy the best quality seeds from the garden center or online.
 You can also buy it from grocery stores or spice shops as its seeds are sold as a spice but beware of poor germination rate.

 Growing Fenugreek in Containers

-Fill the pot with rich potting mix.
+- Fill the pot with a rich potting mix.
 You can mix a 1/3 part compost or well-rotted cow or horse manure to the soil.

 Growing Climate and Temperature